skymccrary/apple-photos-favorite-media-downloader/README.md

 How to run:

-1. Install dependencies via terminal: python3 -m pip install osxphotos tqdm
+1. Save this code on your Desktop and run the script in Terminal (from VS Code terminal, recommended)

-2. open Photos app on a Mac
+2. Install dependencies via terminal: python3 -m pip install osxphotos tqdm

-3. Run script in terminal, Apple will prompt to Allow script to access photos (yes obviously).
+3. Run script in VS Code terminal, Apple will prompt to Allow script to access photos (yes obviously), and will open the Photos app on MacOS.

-4. Insert a range for hearted media, recommend only 1 month at a time for best results.
+4. Input a month-year to pull all the <3'd media from that month.
+Ex: november-2025

 5. Media will be exported to your Desktop folder